junaedsiam/libia/README.md

 - Built on top of "Vite" build tool
 - Storybook

-For bugs and feature requests create an issue.
+For bugs and feature requests, create an issue.
 If you find this tool useful feel free to give it a star on github!
 Happy coding!